Edit me

 Build and install Foundation-startup

-The Foundation-startup must be built and installed seperately.
+The Foundation-startup must be built and installed separately.

 mulle-sde install --only-project --prefix "${HOME}/usr" "https://github.com/MulleFoundation/Foundation-startup/archive/latest.zip"